Southwest Zone

 LOON LAKE: Warmwater species

 The BLM boat ramp is open Memorial weekend through September 30.
+The lake was stocked last week with legal rainbow trout.
 The Loon Lake Lodge ramp is open April through October 31.
 This ramp is private and has limited parking.
-It may be closed if full.
+It may be closed if it is full.
 You may want to call the lodge at (541) 599-2244 before heading out.
-Last updated 4/1/26
+Fishing should be good for trout and bass.
+Last updated 4/22/26

 LOST CREEK RESERVOIR: Rainbow trout, landlocked spring chinook, bass

-The lake level is 1,844ft and the water surface temperature at Lost Creek is 56F.
+The lake level is 1,852ft and the water surface temperature at Lost Creek is 56F.
 In addition to trolling, Lost Creek also offers good bank fishing access, and fishing on both sides of the lake near the dam can be very effective using PowerBait.
+15,000 legal-size and 800 trophy rainbow trout were released this last, so fishing should be quite good.
+Trolling wedding rings with a worm has been a proven method.

 MEDCO POND: Rainbow trout, largemouth bass, bluegill, black crappie

 Medco Pond is a private pond, and access can be revoked at any time.
+Another load of legal-size rainbows trout is headed to Medco this week, so trout fishing should be good this weekend.
+Largemouth bass, bluegill, and crappie fishing is almost always a good bet here and a great way for young anglers to catch fish.
 Bank anglers should stay away from the east portion of the lake, again due to private property, and stay on the roadside of the gate with any vehicles (even if the gate is open).
-To help keep access open, anglers should make sure to pick up their trash, as well as other trash when they are there.
-Last updated 4/1/26
+To help keep access open, please to pick up any trash you may see.
+Last updated 4/22/26

 PLAT I RESERVOIR: Trout, bass

-Angling should be fair for rainbow trout.
+Angling is slow for rainbow trout.
 Fish will be spread out now that the reservoir is at full pool.
 The reservoir was stocked in the middle of March with Rainbow trout.
-Last updated 4/1/26
+Last updated 4/22/26

 ROGUE RIVER